rovi1013/project-digitalization/README.md

 This is the repository for the digitalization project at the FRA-UAS.
 Using RIOT-OS to create a small application to control a _Nordic_ nRF52840 (DK) device.
 Providing additional remote access via the _Telegram_ bot API.

+TODO: Change all AllRIOT appearances to standard RIOT + make changes to the files for dongle setup (change configuration)

 ## Prerequisites